minozzi/minozzi.github.io/projects.md

 "The Social Control of Political Participation."
 With David Lazer, Michael Neblo, Katherine Ognyanova, & Brian Rubineau

-"Social Influence in the U.S. House of Representatives, 1801-1861."
-With Gregory Caldeira

 "Socializing Statecraft: Wining and Dining Congress in the Jefferson Presidency."
 With William Massengill & Gregory Caldeira

 "Talk and Text: Verbal versus Numeric Messages in Cheap Talk Experiments"